dcmnts/figurl-paper/misc/figurl_documents.md

 ## Figure captions

-Figure captions are supported - see the above example.
+Figure captions are supported using the `<figure>` and `<figcaption>` html tags.
+See the above example.

 ## Citations

 Citations are supported - see the above example.
-You can auto-generate the bibliography using the `generate-doc-bibliography` command of `figurl-to-html`.
+You can auto-generate the bibliography based on the inline citations and a .bib file using the `generate-doc-bibliography` command of `figurl-to-html`.

+## LaTeX

+Embedded LaTeX is supported using MathJax, just as it is [on GitHub](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/writing-mathematical-expressions).

+## Figure height

+While the width is always set to 100%, the height of an embedded figure can be specified in the markdown file using yaml syntax within a comment directly below the figURL.
+See the above example to see how this is done.